DaddyLegba/CerberusTestNet/README.md

 - A testing ground for developers who want to utilize tEXC with Flare's tFXRP, and $gZil to run applications before risking actual value.

 - A network where creators test applications that directly connect within the ecosystem of "Project: Embyr".
-Further details can be found via the command lines:
+Further details about the project can be found via the command line:

 ###     Embyr:
 ```